North Island Main Trunk: Central North Island

-In 1882, the Whitaker Ministry passed the North Island Main Trunk Railway Loan Act, to expedite construction of the North Island Main Trunk south of Te Awamutu by authorising the overseas borrowing of a million pounds (probably in London) for the work.
+In 1882, the Whitaker Ministry intiated the North Island Main Trunk Railway Loan Act, which was passed by the General Assembly, to expedite construction of the North Island Main Trunk south of Te Awamutu by authorising the overseas borrowing of a million pounds for the work, with the final route to be approved by the General Assembly following surveys of potential routes, for which £10,000 were allocated.

 From Te Awamutu, it was proposed that the line be built via Taupo or via Taumarunui, the eventual route.
 Four options were considered before the Minister of Public Works decided on the present route in 1884, but, when it was realised just how difficult that route was, further surveys considered two other options in 1888.
 Routes via Napier and Waitara were also considered, with surveying in Taranaki from 1883 to 1889.

 Construction of the final central section began on 15 April 1885, when paramount chief Wahanui of Ngāti Maniapoto turned the first sod outside Te Awamutu.
 It was 23 years before the two lines met, as the central section was difficult to survey and construct.
 The crossing of the North Island Volcanic Plateau with deep ravines required nine viaducts and the world-famous Raurimu Spiral.

 Richard Seddon’s Liberal Government pledged in 1903 that the whole route would be open in 1908.
 In 1904, the railheads were still 146 km apart, and contracts for three massive viaducts (Makatote, Hapuawhenua and Taonui) were not let until 1905.
 The government committed 2500 workmen, and in 1907, the Minister of Public Works William Hall-Jones instigated a night shift (under kerosene lamps).
 By the beginning of 1908, there was a 39 km gap between Erua and Ohakune, with a connecting horse-drawn coach service.
 From Ohakune south to Waiouru, the Public Works Department operated the train, as this section of 27 km had not yet been handed over to the Railways Department.